 Top Most - Displays an OpusFSI Weather Report form top most on the screen.

-Opacity - Specifies the opacity for an OpusFSI Weather Report form.
+Opacity - Specifies the opacity for an OpusFSI Weather Report form down to a minimum of 30%.
 Font - Specifies the display font for an OpusFSI Weather Report form.